aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 Now that your application is configured, you can move into configuring a SAML policy on your NetScaler.

-# Configuring NetScaler for&nbsp;SAML Authentication
+# Configuring NetScaler for SAML Authentication

 The Citrix documentation covers [the configuration of SAML](https://docs.citrix.com/en-us/netscaler-gateway/11-1/authentication-authorization/configure-saml.html); however, it's geared around AD FS, so some minor adjustments will be required.
 Your first step should be to download the Azure AD SAML signing certificate and add it to your appliance.
-I would also recommend adding a public certificate&nbsp;
+I would also recommend adding a public certificate

 When creating the SAML policy and creating a SAML server configuration use the following URLs:

   * Enter the **SAML Single Sign-On Service URL** into the **Redirect URL**
-  * **SAML Entity ID** is not used in the SAML server configuration, although NetScaler does see&nbsp;it during a user authentication
+  * **SAML Entity ID** is not used in the SAML server configuration, although NetScaler does see it during a user authentication
   * **Enter Sign-Out URL** into the **Single Logout URL**
   * Use the same URL used in the **Identifier** in Azure AD in the **Issuer Name** field